Carrington-dev/dj-paynow/docs/index.rst

 Overview
 --------

-paynow is South Africa's leading payment gateway, trusted by thousands of businesses to process online payments securely. **dj-paynow** makes it easy to integrate paynow into your Django projects with minimal configuration.
+PayNow is Zimbabwe's leading payment gateway, trusted by thousands of businesses to process online payments securely. **dj-paynow** makes it easy to integrate paynow into your Django projects with minimal configuration.

 Key Features
 ~~~~~~~~~~~~